samniem/Enrico-Task-Complexity-Control-Graphs/README.md

 ## Getting started
 To get started please refer to main.ipynb file as this project was done using Jupyter.

+In order to browse examples you can access a particular Rico ID screenshot or hierarchy under the respective folder names.
+The corresponding graph can be found under the graphs folder.
+The up-to-date plots of the complexity computation summaries are available under the results folder.

 ## Brief Background
 This code was generated as part of my Master's thesis research project, where the purpose was to generate task complexity control graphs for mobile interfaces in a large scale setting.